Learn to Skate

 The CanSkate program consists of on-ice activities.
 Skaters are moving and learning using stations to practice skills; the use of teaching aids and music; the use of activities and games selected according to age groups; and the awarding CanSkate ribbons and badges as skills are mastered.

 Assessment of skaters at Upper Canada will be on an ongoing basis rather than having set assessment days.
-Skaters will progress at their own speed and for those who achieve their level badges will advance to the next level.
+Skaters will progress at their own pace through Stages 1 - 6 of the program.
+Skaters earn 3 ribbons in each stage.
+One for Agility skills, one for Balance skills and one for Control skills.
+When a skater earns all 3 ribbons they get their Stage Badge and progress to the next stage.
+Skaters who achieve their Stage 6 badge can advance to the STAR 1 program for figure skating.

 Program Structure

-The CanSkate program curriculum is organized into three Fundamental Categories and divided into six levels of learning (Stages/Levels 1 – 6).
+The CanSkate program curriculum is organized into three Fundamental Categories and divided into six levels of learning (Stages 1 – 6).

 The Fundamental Categories are: